top of page

 MONTREAL QUEBEC, CANADA, EARLY 1960's

 The famous cross-shaped Place Ville Marie building in Montreal (in the background) is the giveaway for locating this photo on Rue de la Cathederale.
 The DS is a first generation nose with Lucas front turn signals, so it must be a Canadian specification DS from 1958-1962.
-The color appears to be Champagne (AC134) - if so, it would be a 1958 or 1959.
+I think that the B and C-pillar trims are smooth black, meaning it is probably an ID19 from 1958 or 1959.
+The color appears to be Champagne (AC134) - further suggesting it is a 1958 or 1959.
 The VW Beetle in the foreground and the Chrysler Belvedere in the background are also about the same vintage.
 Place Ville Marie was finished in 1962 so I am guessing that the photo was snapped in the 1962-1963 time-frame.

 IMG_5568.jpg